 Hands down, the fastest VPN service we've evaluated is Speedify, which uses its proprietary software to tie two or more internet connections together.
 While every other VPN service slows down your connection, Speedify makes it faster.

-The catch is that you need two internet connections, such as a home broadband line and a cellular data connection, to make it happen.
-Just connecting your laptop to your home Wi-Fi network and to your home router via Ethernet won't do, because that's really only one connection.
+The catch is that you need two internet connections, such as a home broadband line and a cellular data connection, to make that happen.
+Just connecting your laptop to your home Wi-Fi network and to your home router via Ethernet won't do, because that's really only one outbound connection.

 The optimal Speedify setup is to connect to a cellular LTE network and a local Wi-Fi network at the same time.
 As such, Speedify's client software works equally well on Windows, Mac, iOS and Android, though you may have to tether a smartphone to a computer to get the cellular connection.
 Be cautious — if your cellular data plan is capped or metered, you'll have to watch how much data you use.